Interim Coordinator: Dr. Elizabeth M. Brown

 These curricular patterns enable students to develop broad, interdisciplinary backgrounds in science and utilize the existing courses and the faculties of the various science departments to meet the state standards.

-A listing of courses in the Center for Science Education currently approved for General Education credit appears in the General Education section of this Catalog.
-An updated listing is available from the Office of the Coordinator of General Education.
+A listing of courses in the Center for Science Education currently approved for Foundational Studies credit appears in the Foundational Studies section of this Catalog.
+An updated listing is available from the Office of the Coordinator of Foundational Studies.

 PROFESSIONAL EDUCATION COURSES

-Students should be thoroughly familiar with the requirements for admission to the Teacher Education Program found in the College of Education section of this Catalog.
+Students should be thoroughly familiar with the requirements for admission to the Teacher Education Program found in the Bayh College of Education section of this Catalog.
 Students enrolled in the science teaching major, grades five-12, should refer to the curriculum for Science Education Major (Dual Field).
-When added to the Senior High-Junior High/Middle School or All Grade Instructional License in a discipline other than science, a science content minor, a science methods course, and a Praxis II will enable the student to be licensed to teach that specific science subject, grades five-12.
+When added to the Senior High-Junior High/Middle School or All Grade Instructional License in a discipline other than science, a science content minor, a science methods course, and a Praxis II enables students to be licensed to teach that specific science subject, grades five-12.
 All of the science patterns include the general requirements described on the curriculum pages.